jacquessham/ScotchWhisky/README.md

 <br><br>
 Please refer to [Report](/Report) to understand the process of how the recommendation system is built.
 Also, there is a Medium Post to talk about this project.
 If you would like to read the Medium post, you may refer to the <a href="https://towardsdatascience.com/recommending-scotch-whisky-ea440c2eb289">link</a>
 <br><br>
 <b>If you are interested with the application which can recommend whisky to you, you may check out the <a href="https://github.com/jacquessham/ScotchWhisky/tree/master/RecommendationApplication">Recommendation Application</a> folder</b>.
 If you would like to read the Medium post about the frontend upgrade of this application, you may go to this <a href="https://medium.com/stackademic/upgrading-the-frontend-of-my-previous-machine-learning-project-da8d8005f20d">link</a>.
 <br><br>
+We have reviewed Lapointe and Legendre's algorithm on improving the recommendation system, you may find out more at this <a href="https://github.com/jacquessham/ScotchWhisky/tree/master/Lapointe_et_Legendre">folder</a>, or go to this <a href="https://medium.com/@jjsham/improving-the-scotch-whisky-recommendation-application-325168491fda">link</a> to read the Medium post on the findings.
+<br><br>
 Here are the brief structure of this repository.